IELTS overall score of 6 (with no band score less than 6) or equivalent

 - Mathematical Modelling

-4. 5 credit points of units chosen from another group of the Science majors listed above
+4. 5 credit points of Science course grouped elective units chosen from a second Bachelor of Science major listed above*

 SLE010 Laboratory and Fieldwork Safety Induction Program (0 credit point compulsory unit) and;

-STP010 Introduction to Work Placements (0 credit point unit)
+STP010 Career Tools for Employability (0 credit point unit)